Open Brain School - A neuroscience training center

 The time has come for the Brain Institute as a training organisation with the creation of Open Brain School.

 The Brain Institute aims to become a key international player in neuroscience-based training for students, researchers, clinicians, paramedical staff and health professionals.

 To achieve this, the Brain Institute created in January 2019 a training school, the Open Brain School, in partnership with the founding members of the Brain Institute, officially recognised as a Training Organisation.

 - The Paris Brain Institute brings together 25 multidisciplinary teams focused on Cognitive neurosciences, Neurophysiology, Cellular and molecular neurosciences, Clinical and translational neurosciences.

 - 53 professors and associate professors, 26 clinical researchers, 58 research directors and researchers, 85 engineers, technicians, clinical research assistants

-- The ICM hosts 20 start-ups in incubation that collaborate with ICM researchers.
+- The Paris Brain Institute hosts 20 start-ups in incubation that collaborate with Paris Brain Institute researchers.

-- The ICM sits at the heart of the Hôpital universitaire Pitié-Salpêtrière, France’s largest hospital.
+- The Paris Brain Institute sits at the heart of the Hôpital universitaire Pitié-Salpêtrière, France’s largest hospital.
 4 of the 10 most-cited French neuroscientists working at this site

-- The ICM collaborates closely with Sorbonne Université, one of France’s oldest and most prestigious universities.
+- The Paris Brain Institute collaborates closely with Sorbonne Université, one of France’s oldest and most prestigious universities.

-- The ICM has established international exchange programs with world-class universities like MIT, Stanford and Yale.
+- The Paris Brain Institute has established international exchange programs with world-class universities like MIT, Stanford and Yale.